WhelanLabs/pgraph/notes/graph_diagrams/notes.md

-KGraph supports generation of DOT documents.
+PGraph supports generation of DOT documents.

 For more information on DOT and GraphViz, see:
 * https://graphviz.org/